-Designed by Florida Hall of Fame inductee, journalist, and author, Stetson Kennedy, Beluthahatchee Park is a haven of peace that connects man with nature.
-Gargantuan oak trees help to add to the natural habitat that protects heron, egrets, eagles, ducks, grackles, and other species.
-Guests are encouraged to learn more about the different types of vegetation such as southern magnolia, laurels, and pignut hickory and can also explore scenic trails, and the Stetson Kennedy residence.
+Take a walk around the gargantuan oak trees on the property that are used to protect herons, egrets, eagles, ducks, and grackles.
+Guests are encouraged to learn more about the different types of vegetation on the property such as southern magnolia, laurels, and pignut hickory.
+They can also explore scenic trails and the Stetson Kennedy residence.

-Educational presentations, exhibitions, and tours are available at the main house, giving visitors more insight into the history of Beluthahatchee Park, its mission, culture, and wildlife conservation efforts for the future.
-Additional information about Beluthahatchee Park can be found on the St. Johns County Government website.
+Educational presentations and exhibitions are available at the main house, giving visitors more insight into the park's history, mission, culture, and wildlife conservation efforts.

 Stetson Kennedy's writing career started in 1942 with the book, Palmetto Country, followed by other notable works such as Southern Exposure in 1946, Jim Crowe Guide in 1956, and The Klan Unmasked in 1957.
 Receiving many awards throughout his time as an author, his legacy also impacted many, including musician, Woody Guthrie.